TonicAI/tonic_validate/README.md

 scores_df = batch_scores.to_dataframe()
 ```

-The [examples folder](examples) contains more extensive examples of using Tonic Validate Metrics with a RAG system.
+The [examples folder](examples) contains more extensive examples of using Tonic Validate Metrics with a RAG application.
 The example system is built using [LlamaIndex](https://github.com/run-llama/llama_index) to answer questions about Paul Graham essays on founders.

 # Metrics reference

-To help understand what part of a RAG system each metric measures, the following table defines the components of a typical RAG system.
+To help understand what part of a RAG application each metric measures, the following table defines the components of a typical RAG application.

 ## RAG Components Table